Crew Furthers Human Research While Prepping for Soyuz Relocation

-Category: Space Hits: 0The Soyuz MS-17 crew ship that carried the Expedition 64 crew to the International Space Station on Oct.
+Category: Space Hits: 2The Soyuz MS-17 crew ship that carried the Expedition 64 crew to the International Space Station on Oct.
 14, 2020, is pictured Oct.
 18, 2020, docked to the Rassvet module.
 Credits: NASA

 In between ongoing investigations to further our understanding of how spaceflight impacts the human body, the Expedition 64 crew devoted time to brushing up on procedures to relocate the Soyuz MS-17 to another port on the International Space Station — a reconfiguration maneuver that hasn’t been done since August 2019.